forestgrape/coronavirus/index.md

     > It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

 ### Estimate and Adaptive Planning
 While we often prefer straight plans, adaptive planning is more suitable here.
 Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
 Viruses behave like adversary players and unpredictability/randomness is involved.
 One reason is that virions cannot move directed and so their movement is mostly random.
 Nevertheless probabilities can be estimated.
 E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not the best idea.
+However even if all precautions are taken, there is some probability that one falls sick, in that case it is important to be circumspect and withdraw from social gatherings.

 Increased infection likelihood:
 * **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking